-Gary Jungels is a Partner in the Corporate Practice Group.
+Gary Jungels is a Partner in the Corporate Practice Group and a member of the Emerging Industries Team.

 As a transactional attorney, Gary has extensive experience in private equity and venture capital, and specifically fund formations and joint ventures.
 He has represented fund sponsors and management teams in structuring, negotiating and closing both general and industry-specific global and domestic funds, including buyout, mezzanine/sub-debt, venture capital and later stage private equity funds.
 In addition, Gary has significant experience structuring their management companies and advising private equity and venture capital professionals on their internal governance and economic arrangements.